 Below are the steps to training your pup to roll over: Continue reading

-How To Teach a Dog to Stay
+Teaching a Dog to Stay

 Many pet owners love to enjoy the outdoors with their pets.
 For some, this can be challenging if your dog has not mastered the stay cue.
-Whether you are at a social outing, a dog park, or any other public location, you will want to train your dog to stay when confronted with increased distractions.
+Whether you are at a social outing, a dog park or any other public location, you will want to train your dog to stay when confronted with increased distractions.

-One of the most common concerns pet owners have is teaching their dog to come on cue while out in public.
+One of the most common concerns pet owners have is teaching their dogs to come on cue while out in public.
 When effectively undertaken, you and your dog can master this fundamental technique, saving time and frustration for each of you.

-How To Train Your Dog To Sit
+Teach Your Dog to Sit

 What’s the best way to teach your dog to sit?
-Animal Behavior College, a leading Dog Training School, sets the bar for teaching positive principles of training.
+Animal Behavior College, a leading dog training school, sets the bar for teaching positive principles of training.
 One of the best dog trainer tips is teaching your dog to sit on cue in the early stages of training.
 Teaching and positively reinforcing the sit cue early in training will often result in this behavior becoming the default or presented behavior when your dog is seeking attention.

 Why?
 The simple answer is that it has worked in the past.
 Let’s break this down.
 There are four major components that make up the learning process for you and your pup.

-Veterinary Assistant Jobs – Tips on How to Get a Vet Assistant Job
+Tips on Getting a Vet Assistant Job

-Whether you’re considering a career as a certified veterinary assistant or are already enrolled in a program, it is important to explore the various job opportunities in your field and discover what it takes to land a job as a veterinary assistant.
-While they are many venues to choose from, here is a brief overview of the requirements and opportunities at an animal hospital or emergency center.
+Whether you’re considering a career as a certified veterinary assistant or are already enrolled in a program, it is important to explore the various job opportunities in your field and discover what it takes to land a job as a vet assistant.
+While there are many venues to choose from, here is a brief overview of the requirements and opportunities at an animal hospital or emergency center.